vanirjr/multi.Postman/README.md

 multi.Postman_install
 ---------------------

 This is your very first step.
-Running the `mPostman_install.php`, within this folder, will turn your Postfix SMTP server into a Multi-Instance server, which will handle the incomming and outgoing SMTP traffic for each of your IP interfaces completely independent, giving you total control of each interface, including separated mailqueue management, start and stop of each desired interface, and everything else.
+Running the `mPostman_install.php`, will turn your Postfix SMTP server into a Multi-Instance server, which will handle the incomming and outgoing SMTP traffic for each of your IP interfaces completely independent, giving you total control of each interface, including separated mailqueue management, start and stop of each desired interface, and everything else.

 Before running the `mPostman_install.php`, you must make sure that: